plangrid/pdf-annotate/README.md

 ```

 ### Scaling and rotation
-`pdf-annotate` defaults to drawing annotations as though you were drawing them in a PDF viewer,
+`pdf-annotate` draws annotations as though you were drawing them in a PDF viewer,
 meaning it assumes you want to draw on the rotated page.
 For example an annotation drawn at
 (10, 10) on a 90° rotated page will still appear in the bottom left, not the top-left.
-If you
-wish to turn off this functionality and draw on un-rotated pages, use pass `draw_on_rotated_pages=False`
-to the constructor.

 It also supports specifying your annotations' coordinates in differently scaled coordinate systems.
 If, for example, you know your coordinates are in the system of the PDF rastered at 150 DPI, you